rainlanguage/arb-bot/README.md

 - `--order-hash`, Option to filter the subgraph query results with a specific order hash, Will override the 'ORDER_HASH' in env variables
 - `--order-owner`, Option to filter the subgraph query results with a specific order owner address, Will override the 'ORDER_OWNER' in env variables
 - `--order-interpreter`, Option to filter the subgraph query results with a specific order's interpreter address, Will override the 'ORDER_INTERPRETER' in env variables
-- `--no-monthly-ratelimit`, Option to make the app respect 200k 0x API calls per month rate limit, mainly used when not running this app on a bash loop, Will override the 'MONTHLY_RATELIMIT' in env variables
+- `--monthly-ratelimit`, 0x monthly rate limit, if not specified will not respect any 0x monthly ratelimit, Will override the 'MONTHLY_RATELIMIT' in env variables
 - `--use-zeroex-arb`, Option to use old version of Arb contract for `0x` mode, i.e dedicated 0x Arb contract, ONLY available for `0x` mode
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information